johnnyqbui/React-Weather/README.md

 # React Weather Application

 ## Built and packaged with:
-* ES6, React, Redux, Webpack, Express
+* ES6, React, Webpack, Express

 ## Tested with:
 * Mocha + Karma